The call to public service, government service and international relations are hallmarks of both the Truman Foundation

 Thomas is a litigation attorney at the international law firm Freshfields Bruckhaus Deringer LLP in Washngton, D.C.
 Prior to joining the firm, Thomas clerked for Justice Edwin Cameron at the Constitutional Court of South Africa, as well as U.S. District Judge Richard Gergel in Charleston, SC, and U.S. 11th Circuit Court of Appeals Judge Beverly B. Martin in Atlanta, GA.
 Thomas attended the University of South Carolina Honors College, where he studied Economics and African Studies, and spent a year at the University of Cape Town.
-He went on to receive his J.D. from Stanford Law jointly with a Master in Public Affairs from Princeton University in 2011.
+He went on to receive his J.D. from Stanford Law jointly with a Master in Public Affairs from Woodrow Wilson School, Princeton University in 2011.
 Thomas serves on the Board of the USC Honors College and of Even Ground, an organization supporting child-centered health and education initiatives in African communities affected by HIV/AIDS.

 Sarah leads the Center for Creative Land Recycling (CCLR), a national non-profit based in California that empowers communities around the country to sustainably and equitably return underutilized land to productive reuse.

-Prior to joining CCLR, Sarah served in the federal government, first with USAID as a Presidential Management Fellow in Washington, D.C., and then with HUD in Memphis, Tennessee, where she led the Memphis pilot of the White House Council on Strong Cities, Strong Communities.
+Prior to joining CCLR, Sarah served in the federal government, first with USAID as a Presidential Management Fellow in Washington, D.C., and then with HUD in Memphis, T.N., where she led the Memphis pilot of the White House Council on Strong Cities, Strong Communities.

 Sarah came to the Woodrow Wilson School with a background in international development, having worked in India, Central America and Southeast Asia.
 At WWS, she spent her summer internship working with the Millennium Challenge Corporation on a road resurfacing project in Vanuatu, which deepened her interest in urban development and the role of infrastructure in economic development.
 While at WWS, Sarah was a Fellow with the Lichtenstein Institute on Self Determination, where she researched conflict and post-conflict stabilization.
 Sarah is a proud native of Washington State and earned her B.A. at Eckerd College in 2006.